SACA: Selective Attention-Based Clustering Algorithm: Methods

-To operationalize the concept of selective attention, we require a mechanism that prunes irrelevant data points during cluster formation.
-This is achieved by identifying isolated points in an \$n\$-dimensional Cartesian space, where each data point is defined as $p^i=\{p^i_1, p^i_2, ..., p^i_n\}$ and isolation is determined based on the Euclidean distance.
+To operationalize the concept of selective attention, we require a threshold-based mechanism that prunes irrelevant data points (i.e., focuses only on relevant data) during cluster formation.
+To identify isolated points $p^i=\{p^i_1, p^i_2, ..., p^i_n\}$ in an n-dimensional Cartesian space, we compute the following Euclidean distances between every pair of points

-separating them from all the other points.
-Using this measure of distance, we produce a \(N \times N\) matrix $D = [d_{ij}] = [d(p^i, p^j)]$ of pairwise distances, where $N$ is the number of samples in our dataset.